Can SpaceX land a rocket with 1/2 cm accuracy?

 • It is smaller, and so thanks to the cubed-square law has a higher area:mass ratio.
 This means that it will be more affected by wind gusts that might blow it off course.

-All this to say that the Super Heavy booster should be easier to control precisely than Falcon 9, and its landings more accurate than a ±2.5 meter range.
+All this to say that the Super Heavy booster will be easier to control precisely than Falcon 9, and its landings likely more accurate than a ±2.5 meter range.

 How Accurate Does SpaceX Need Position To Be?